enso-org/dataframes/scripts/README.md

 Runs in AppVeyor environment.
 Dependencies are provided by the pre-built archive.
 Build Dataframes.
 Extract them onto pre-built package skeleton.

 ### Linux
 Runs in Docker environment with all dependencies pre-built.
 Build Dataframes.
-Build package from them, its ldd-found dependencied and Python distribution.
+Build package from them, its ldd-found dependencies and Python distribution.

+### macOS
+Runs in VM environment, dependencies are obtained through brew or build from sources as part of CI script.
+Packaging uses automatic dependency detection (based on dyld).

 ## Input
 * local environment: